Charlie MacDonald

-Charles Lea MacDonald (born 13 February 1981) is an English footballer who plays for Barking.
+Charles Lea MacDonald (born 13 February 1981) is an English footballer who last played for Barking.

 Football career

 Early career

 MacDonald played for the Millwall youth team before joining Charlton Athletic as a trainee, turning professional in August 1998.
 He made his Charlton debut on 3 January 2000, as a late substitute for Martin Pringle in a 3–0 win at home to Nottingham Forest.
 He started the FA Cup tie against Queens Park Rangers the following weekend, scoring the only goal as Charlton progressed to the fourth round.
 He made two further appearances as substitute that season and won the Charlton Young Player of the Year Award.

 He joined Cheltenham Town on loan in March 2001, scoring twice in seven games with both goals coming in the same game against Blackpool.
 He returned to the Charlton first team squad later that year and scored his first ever Premiership goal when scoring the late equaliser in the 1–1 draw with Newcastle United at The Valley.
 However, that was his last involvement with the Charlton first team and in February 2002 he joined Torquay United on loan, playing five games without scoring.
 In March 2002 he joined Colchester United on loan, but made just four appearances and scored one goal, in a 2–2 draw with Wigan Athletic, before returning to his parent club at The Valley.

 He was released by Charlton in May 2002 and joined Conference side Margate in August.
 After one goal against Forest Green Rovers and five appearances, the following month he moved to Conference rivals Stevenage Borough.